eProsima/vulcanexus/docs/rst/introduction/introduction.rst

 *ROS 2* architecture is based on several abstraction layers.
 Developers usually interact exclusively with the client libraries, which expose the core communication APIs.
 Each one developed in a specific programming language to leave users freedom to choose the one that best applies to its application.
-Below, a common interface, ``rcl``, connects with the ROS MiddleWare (RMW) layer where the esential communication APIs are defined.
+Below, a common interface, ``rcl``, connects with the ROS MiddleWare (RMW) layer where the essential communication APIs are defined.
 Each DDS vendor provides its specific RMW implementation using their own DDS library.
 *Vulcanexus*, supporting *eProsima Fast DDS*, constantly updates the ``rmw_fastrtps`` library (Fast DDS previously was know as Fast-RTPS) in order to provide the latest features included in Fast DDS library to the *Vulcanexus* community, instead of having to wait to the next *ROS 2* release.